michaelyoungstrom/NFLCombineDB/README.md

 - Select which table you would like to update
 - Enter the changes and click the Ok button

-To delete a player from the database:
+Delete a player from the database:

 - Type in the desired player's name and click Search
 - Select the player from the results list